-During 2020, net cash used in operating activities was \$134.4 million, which consisted of a net loss of \$175.8 million, adjusted by non-cash charges of \$62.9 million and cash outflows due to a net change of \$21.5 million in our operating assets and liabilities.
-The net change in our operating assets and liabilities was primarily the result of cash outflows due to increases of \$20.4 million in inventory and a \$12.8 million decrease in operating lease liability, partially offset by cash inflows due to increases of \$8.0 million in other accrued and current liabilities and \$4.2 million in accrued consignor payable.
+During 2021, net cash used in operating activities was \$142.2 million, which consisted of a net loss of \$236.1 million, adjusted by non-cash charges of \$108.3 million and cash outflows due to a net change of \$14.3 million in our operating assets and liabilities.
+The net change in our operating assets and liabilities was primarily the result of cash outflows due to increases of \$28.7 million in inventory driven by an increase in direct purchases of inventory from vendors, a decrease of \$15.3 million in operating lease liability, and a decrease of \$10.0 million in accounts payable, partially offset by cash inflows due to increases of \$30.9 million in other accrued and current liabilities and \$14.0 million in accrued consignor payable.

-Net Cash Provided by (Used in) Investing Activities
+Net Cash Used in Investing Activities

-During 2020, net cash provided by investing activities was \$178.0 million, which consisted of \$278.2 million in proceeds from maturities of short-term investments, offset by \$73.3 million for purchases of short-term investments, \$18.3 million for purchases of property and equipment, net, including leasehold improvements, and \$8.7 million for capitalized proprietary software costs.
+During 2021, net cash used in investing activities was \$43.4 million, which consisted of \$37.5 million for purchases of property and equipment, net, including leasehold improvements, and \$10.0 million for capitalized proprietary software costs, partially offset by \$4.0 million of proceeds from maturities on short-term investments.